terzakig/gptam/README.md

 This real-time Visual SLAM application is a deep code modification of the brilliant original work by Klein and Murray , "Parallel Tracking and Mapping" (PTAM).

-(Very-Very) Brief Overview of the Modifications
+Brief Overview of the Additions / Modifications
 -----------------------------------------------
-Although this certainly looks like PTAM, **it is however a major line-to-line hack and despite many similarities (mainly in the interface), it is not the original code in many ways**:
+Although this certainly looks like PTAM, **it is however a major line-to-line hack and despite many similarities (mainly in the interface), it is not the original code in many ways**.
+In fact, what is mostly inherited from the original is the OpenGL based interface.
+Vision algorithms have been re-written either on the basis of the original or completely from scratch:

 1. __Algorithmic Alterations__: Many changes were made to the code that implements casual (but certainly non-trivial) SLAM-stuff such as Gauss-Newton optimization, point triangulation, SLAM initialization, etc.